uva-iai/uva-iai.github.io/README.md

 <img src="images/dan.jpg" alt="Dan" width="200" height="200" style="float: left; margin-right: 15px; margin-top: 7px">
 I am a Ph.D. candidate in ILPS, supervised by Prof. Evangelos Kanoulas and Prof. Maarten de Rijke.
 I work on Interactive Information Retrieval and its Evaluation, as well as Conversational Search.
 My research interests also involve Deep Learning and Gaussian Processes.
 Before starting my PhD, I worked on the Collocation Extraction task and completed my masters degree at the Dalian University of Technology in China.

 <div style="clear:left;"></div>
-## Contact
-Questions, comments or want to become a mentor yourself?
-We are looking forward to hearing from you!

-Mail to: info.uva.iai@gmail.com

-<div style="clear:left;"></div>
 ### Sadaf Gulshad